huggingface/optimum-habana/examples/kubernetes/README.md

 ### Kubernetes resources

 This Kubernetes job uses a [Helm chart](https://helm.sh) with the following resources:
-* Job to run the Optimum Habana example script using HPU(s)
+* Job to run the Optimum Habana example script using HPU(s) from a single node
 * [Persistant volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)
   (PVC) backed by NFS to store output files
 * (Optional) Pod used to access the files from the PVC after the worker pod completes